ashok-khanna/lisp-notes/README.md

     (+ 5 (values 1 nil (+ 2 4)))

 The `MULTIPLE-VALUE-BIND` macro is used to receive multiple values.
-The first argument of this macro is the variables and the second is the expression that returns their values.
-We can then use these values in the body of the multiple-value-bind macro.
-Below is an example.
+The first argument of this macro is a list of parameters and the second is an expression whose values are bound to the parameters.
+We can then use these parameters in the body of the `MULTIPLE-VALUE-BIND` macro.

-    ;; Returns (1 2 3)
+Below is an example that returns (1 2 3):

     (multiple-value-bind (x y z) (values 1 2 3)
        (list x y z))

 If there are more variables than values, the leftover variables will be bound to NIL.
 If there are more values than variables, the extra values will be discarded.

-<a id="org66fa326"></a>
+<a id="orgfc7802a"></a>

 ## Apply & Funcall